 CVE-2025-48026 Overview

-CVE-2025-48026 is a path traversal vulnerability in the WebApl component of Mitel OpenScape Xpressions through version V7R1 FR5 HF43 P913.
-The flaw stems from insufficient input validation in user-supplied path parameters [CWE-22].
-An unauthenticated remote attacker can exploit this weakness over the network to read arbitrary files from the underlying operating system.
-Successful exploitation exposes sensitive configuration data, credentials, and application files that may enable follow-on attacks against the host.
+CVE-2025-48026 is a path traversal vulnerability in the WebApl component of Mitel OpenScape Xpressions through V7R1 FR5 HF43 P913.
+The flaw stems from insufficient input validation, allowing an unauthenticated remote attacker to read arbitrary files from the underlying operating system.
+Successful exploitation exposes sensitive configuration files, credentials, and other system data accessible to the web application process.
+The vulnerability is tracked under CWE-22: Improper Limitation of a Pathname to a Restricted Directory and is documented in Mitel Security Advisory MISA-2025-0005.

 Critical Impact